Skip to main content

 Appendix G

-• Appendix G uses a more independent baseline where many of the characteristics of the baseline design are based on standard practice, meaning credit is available not only for exceeding prescriptive requirements in the code, but also for exceeding standard practice that is not regulated by the code.
+• Appendix G uses an independent baseline where the characteristics of the baseline design are based on standard practice, meaning credit is available not only for exceeding prescriptive requirements in the code, but also for exceeding standard practice that is not regulated by the code.
 For example, in Appendix G credit is available for strategies not credited in ECB such as optimized window area and orientation, selection of more efficient HVAC and service water heating equipment type, right sizing HVAC equipment, efficient use of thermal mass, etc.

 • Appendix G uses a stable baseline approach with efficiency levels set at values that are not intended to be updated with each new addition of the code.
 Instead, the proposed building energy performance needs to exceed that of the baseline by an amount commensurate with the code year being evaluated.